 What Is a Pituitary Tumor?
 Brain Tumors and Your Pituitary Gland: My Experience

 A pituitary gland is found at the base of your brain.
 It's a small oval shaped gland right below the optic nerve.
-When you get a pituitary tumor, it is in your pituitary gland.
+When you get a tumor, it is in your pituitary gland.

 Your pituitary is what produces your hormones and it controls your other glands which produces your body growth, etc. Below is a picture of someone with Gigantism which has been caused from the Pituitary tumor.
 The Pituitary Gland is commonly known as the "master gland."

 Functioning and Prolactinoma Pituitary Tumors

 This information describes each type of tumor as far as whether they secrete prolactin or are they functioning or non-functioning type of tumor.

 I have a pituitary tumor which is called a Prolactinoma because my tumor secretes prolactin.
 Actually, when I found out there was a problem, my shirt would be wet on each side where my breasts sit.
 That was my first clue.
 Of course, I was 20 and knew absolutely nothing about a tumor nor even crossed my mind anything like that could even happen.